acheng257/ac215_PrepPal/README.md

 3. [LLM Fine-Tuning Containers](./src/llm-finetuning/README.md)
    - The LLM Fine-Tuning folder includes two containers: one for the generation, preparation, and upload of the fine-tuning dataset, the other for the actual fine-tuning of the Gemini model.
 The Gemini model is fine-tuned to rank provided recipes based on available ingredients in a pantry.
 The process begins with generating a fine-tuning dataset using a large recipe collection from the All-Recipes Dataset, then cleaning and preparing it for use.
 The generated dataset is then uploaded to a GCP bucket, so that it is available for the actual fine-tuning process.
 Once fine-tuned, the model is able to answer questions by ranking recipes and identifying missing ingredients, providing a structured output for easy further computations.
 The folder includes scripts for generating, preparing, and uploading data, as well as running the fine-tuning and testing the model interactively.
 4. [Frontend Container](./src/frontend-react/README.md)
-   - The front-end is currently hosted on localhost and is built using the React framework.
+   - The front-end is currently hosted on [localhost:3000](http://localhost:3000) and is built using the React framework.
 5. [API Container](./src/apiservice/README.md)
+   - The backend API is implemented via fastAPI and hosted on [localhost:9000](http://localhost:9000).

 **Notebooks/Reports:** <br>
 These folders contains code that is not part of any container - for e.g: Application mockup, EDA, crucial insights, reports or visualizations.

+### Testing

+Refer to the following two files ([here](./src/frontend-react/testing.md) and [here](./src/apiservice/testing.md)) for instructions on how to run our tests locally.